Speech Connect

 Language Assessments

-Speech Pathologists divide language processing into two distinct domains.
+Speech Pathologists conduct language assessments by dividing language processing into two distinct domains.

 Receptive Language (Comprehension)

-This measures how effectively your child processes and understands language.
+This aspect measures how effectively your child processes and understands language.

 Expressive Language (Expression)

-This measures your child's ability to formulate thoughts into spoken language.
+This evaluates your child's ability to formulate thoughts into spoken language.

 Pragmatics Assessments

-Pragmatics refers to the rules of social language—how we use language to navigate relationships and contexts.
-We assess:
+Pragmatics refers to the rules of social language and how we utilize language to navigate relationships and contexts.
+In our assessments, we focus on critical areas such as:

-• Theory of Mind (Perspective Taking): The cognitive ability to understand that others have different thoughts, knowledge, and feelings than oneself. (e.g., Realizing they need to provide context to a listener who wasn't there).
+Theory of Mind (Perspective Taking): This cognitive ability allows the child to understand that others have different thoughts, knowledge, and feelings than their own.
+For example, realizing they need to provide context to a listener who wasn't present.

-• Problem Solving: How the child uses language to negotiate, ask for help, or resolve conflict.
+Problem Solving: This assesses how the child uses language to negotiate, ask for help, or resolve conflicts.

 THERAPY Services